stridera/robotron2084gym/README.md

 ## Notes
 * There are no effect yet.
 You probably want to turn it to grayscale anyway, so it won't matter, but this is a post processing step you should do before sending it to your agent.
+* Reward is currently just the score.
+I'll probably change this later to make it better score related and return score in the info.

 ## Todo